trueNosik/enigma/README.md

-# enigmthis app ecnript/decript some text
+# this code ecnript/decript some text